This lesson is still being designed and assembled (Pre-Alpha version)

 • Activation functions add the nonlinear component to the model.

-• Forward propagation calculates the output based on the current weights.
+• Forward propagation calculates the output based on the current parameters.

 • Backpropagation is used to adjust the network parameters.